ml-retrospectives/icml2020/_pages/05_invited.md

 **Title: Why Isn’t Everyone Using Second-Order Optimization?**

 *Abstract: In the pre-AlexNet days of deep learning, second-order optimization gave dramatic speedups and enabled training of deep architectures that seemed to be inaccessible to first-order optimization.
 But today, despite algorithmic advances such as K-FAC, nearly all modern neural net architectures are trained with variants of SGD and Adam.
 What’s holding us back from using second-order optimization?
 I’ll discuss three challenges to applying second-order optimization to modern neural nets: difficulty of implementation, implicit regularization effects of gradient descent, and the effect of gradient noise.
 All of these factors are significant, though not in the ways commonly believed.*

+Roger Grosse is an Assistant Professor of Computer Science at the University of Toronto, and a founding member of the Vector Institute for Artificial Intelligence.
+He received his Ph.D. in computer science from MIT, and then spent two years as a postdoc at the University of Toronto.
+He holds a Canada Research Chair in Probabilistic Inference and Deep Learning, an Ontario MRIS Early Researcher Award, and a CIFAR Canadian AI Chair.

 #### 2:00-2:30pm EST - Weiwei Pan